ubc-cpsc455-2024S/pirate-rush/README.md

 ### Milestone 4
 v2.2
 - Connect the backend to MongoDB.
 Use Mongoose schema and add more member fields.
-Add functionality to upgrade crew with monetary resources (Berries)
+Add functionality to upgrade crew with monetary resources (Berries).

 ### Milestone 3
 v2.1